UNSW-CEEM/nempy/paper.md

 # Summary

 Nempy is a python package for modelling the dispatch procedure of the Australian National Electricity Market (NEM).
-Electricity markets are a way of co-ordinating the supply of electricity by private firms.
+Electricity markets are a way of coordinating the supply of electricity by private firms.
 The NEM is a gross pool spot market that operates on 5 min dispatch basis [@nemfactsheet].
 Described simply, this means all generators wishing to sell electricity must bid into the market every 5 minutes, market clearing proceeds by calculating the cheapest combination of generator operating levels to meet forecast demand at the end of 5 the minute dispatch interval.
 The price of electricity is set as the